Arvana is the practice of Anushree Sharma — a product leader and operator, offering counsel and quiet capital to founders at the earliest stage.

 A long-form interview on building product across three continents, managing a CPO role alongside life, and the discipline of staying close to the user when everything else is moving fast.

-Personal investments made by Anushree at the earliest stage.
-Each one represents a founder we believed in before most people had heard the pitch — not a curated portfolio with a single thesis, but a record of where we've put our own money.
+Personal investments at the earliest stage.
+Each one is a founder I believed in before most people had heard the pitch — less a curated portfolio with a single thesis, more an honest record of where I've put my own money.

 AI agents that automate the clinic inbox — fax, email and document workflows turned into structured data, integrated with major EMRs.
 HIPAA-compliant, deployed in US clinics.